The role of geography in the complex diffusion of innovations: Author contributions statement

 \section{Author contributions statement}

-B.L. and M.G. designed the research, B.L. and R.D.C. conceived the experiments, B.L., R.D.C., J.K and M.G. analyzed the results.
+B.L. and M.G. designed the research, B.L., E.B. and R.D.C. conceived the experiments, B.L., E.B., R.D.C., J.K and M.G. analyzed the results.
 All authors wrote and reviewed the manuscript.